Needlework, Dept. 24

 HBE02 Counted cross stitch 7 5 3

-HBE03 Embroidery - Challenge Class, Under the Sea 7 5 3
+HBE03 Embroidery Challenge, On the Move 7 5 3

 HBK01 Felted 7 5 3